Vineetha66/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 This repository features a Python implementation of the classic Tic-Tac-Toe game, showcasing interactive gameplay.
-Ideal for learning game development and Python programming fundamentals.

-This repository contains a Python implementation of the classic Tic-Tac-Toe game, implemented in a Jupyter Notebook.
+Ideal for learning game development and Python programming fundamentals, implemented in a Jupyter Notebook.
 It features interactive gameplay for two players.

 ## Features
 - Interactive Tic-Tac-Toe gameplay.